siawyoung/remerge/README.md

 **Tada!
 You now have a live and working state tree.**

-These steps are explained in greater detail below.
+These steps are explained in more detail below.

 ### Remerge Schema

-Remerge exposes a single top-level `merge` function, which takes an object.
+Remerge exposes a single top-level `merge` function, which takes a single object as an argument.

 ```js
 const reducer = merge({